Have you ever driven home, pulled into the driveway and thought ‘how the hell did I get here?’ I know I have.

 - Turn the tv off, don’t read a book….just sit.
 Don’t try to ‘think of nothing’, as that’s impossible.
 Just let thoughts come and go without judgment.
 For those who need to know how this works scientifically, Google ‘parasympathetic nervous system’ and learn how accessing it allows your body to reenergise and takes you out of the energy sapping ‘fight or flight’ mode that we spend much of the day in.

 If all this sounds too hard then consider this – if driving whilst not being present is an accident waiting to happen, surely living without being present is also an accident waiting to happen.
 Instead of a crashed car you are risking mental illness such as depression and anxiety or isolating yourself from loved ones whilst wasting precious moments, days, years.

-To have Nathan come to your workplace to discuss how you can increase your ability to be present along with increasing your resilience, please contact us at Nathan Burke Consulting.
+To have Nathan talk online to your staff and discuss how they can increase their ability to be present, along with increasing their resilience, please contact us at Nathan Burke Consulting.

 Nathans 323 game career for the St Kilda FC ended in 2003, since then he has worked in large consultancies before branching out on his own in 2015.
 Currently he is also Head Coach of the Western Bulldogs AFLW team.